 5. Fertility Decline – After the Age of 27 It’s All Downhill

 The misconception – “Fertility declines steeply at age 27 and continues to decline even more rapidly at age 35 and over.”

 It is true that fertility declines as a woman ages, it does for men too.
 But what about that steep, rapid decline?
 Let’s take a look at some more recent studies…

-A study published in Fertility and Sterility in March of 2013, found that of 2,820 Danish women trying to get pregnant by having sex during their fertile times, 78 percent of 35-to-40 year olds got pregnant within a year, whereas 84 percent of 20-to-34 years olds achieved pregnancy.
+A study published in Fertility and Sterility in March of 2013, found that of 2,820 Danish women trying to get pregnant by having sex during their fertile times, 78 percent of 35-to-40-year old women got pregnant within a year, whereas 84 percent of 20-to-34 year old women achieved pregnancy.
 This is only a 6 percent difference.

 In that same study, researchers discovered that women who had given birth at least once previously, their chance of achieving pregnancy at age 40 was similar to women at age 20.

 Another study published in Obstetrics & Gynecology in 2004, examined the chances of pregnancy among 770 European women over the course of a year.
 Researchers found that 82 percent of women aged 35 to 39 years, who had sex 2 times a week were able to conceive within a year, compared with 86 percent of women aged 27 to 34 years of age.
 That is only a 4 percent difference.
 The study also showed almost identical fertility rates for women in their late 20s and early 30s.